Justynooi/justynooi/README.md

 <img align="right" alt="Coding" width="300" height="150" src="https://www.lambdatest.com/resources/images/news24.gif">

 Hello!
-My name is Justyn Mata and I love building things.
+My name is Kwan Tien Ooi (I go by Justyn) and I love building things.
 <br>While enrolled at UC Davis, majoring in Computer Science,
 <br>I became proficient in full-stack development.
 I was also
 <br>involved in ML and Game Dev projects as well as a FinTech